-- a.
+P. Withdrawals of Proposals.
 Proposals may be withdrawn by written notification on company letterhead signed by the same person authorized to sign the Proposal and received prior to the date and time established for the Proposal closing.
-The withdrawal should be delivered in an envelope that is clearly marked with the Proposer's name, the Proposal number, the project name, date and time of closing, and identified as "Proposal Withdrawal." - b.
-Withdrawn Proposals shall be returned to the Proposer unopened. - 16.
+The withdrawal should be delivered in an envelope that is clearly marked with the Proposer's name, the Proposal number, the project name, date and time of closing, and identified as "Proposal Withdrawal."
+A late Proposal withdrawal request received after the Proposal submittal deadline shall not be honored.
+The Proposal shall be considered with all other submittals.

+b.
+Withdrawn Proposals shall be returned to the Proposer unopened.

+Q. 16.
 Late Proposals, Late Withdrawals, and Late Modifications.
 A Proposal received after the Proposal submittal deadline is late.
 Any Request For Proposal withdrawal or modification received after the Proposal submittal deadline is late.
-A late Proposal, late Proposal modification, or late Proposal withdrawal shall not be considered and shall be returned to the Proposer unopened unless the Commission in its discretion determines that the late submittal or withdrawal increases competition, does not prejudice any Proposer, and does not compromise the integrity of the competitive bidding system.
+A late Proposal, or late Proposal modification, or late Proposal withdrawal shall not be considered and shall be returned to the Proposer unopened unless the Commission in its discretion determines that the late submittal or withdrawal increases competition, does not prejudice any Proposer, and does not compromise the integrity of the competitive bidding system.
+A late Proposal withdrawal request received after the Bid submittal deadline shall not be honored.
+The Proposal shall be considered with all other submittals.

-17. Protest of RFP Solicitation Documents.
+R. 17.
+Protest of RFP Solicitation Documents.